Explore this course:

 Entry requirements

-We may also consider your application if you do not meet the standard academic requirements but you have equivalent qualifications and/or experience.
-In such cases, you would need to evidence equivalence and may be asked to complete an entry assessment.
+We may also consider your application if you do not meet the standard academic requirements but you have equivalent professional qualifications and/or professional experience.
+In such cases, you would need to provide us with evidence of how you meet these requirements and and you may be asked to complete an entry assessment.

 Apply